dann-huang/GoNext/README.md

 ---

 ## Project Roadmap
 GoNext is a continually evolving personal project.
 Planned enhancements include:

-* **Multiplayer Board Games:** Implementing classic real-time board games like Chess or Connect Four.
+* **More single player games:** Planning Sudoku incl. solver and variants
-* **Video Chat:** Integrating WebRTC for peer-to-peer video communication.
+* **More multipleayer games:** Planning card and board games, once I bite the bullet and get the UX sorted out.
-* **Expanded User Profiles & Social Features:** Building out more personalized user experiences.
+* **Expanded User Profiles & Social Features:** Friend list, more direct ways to play with them etc.

 ---